lealceldeiro/gems/PostgreSQLDevelopersGuide/Chapter01/README.md

 Connect to the database using `\c <database_name>`.

 After successfully connecting to the DB it possible to perform some Data Definition Language (DDL) and Data Manipulation Language (DML) operations.

+Inside the multiple databases that can exist in PostgreSQL, there can be multiple extensions and schemas.
+Inside each schema, there can be database objects such as tables, views, sequences, procedures, and functions.